d-kja/node-ignite-2023/api-solid/README.md

 # Application

-It consists of a Gym Pass style application.
+It consists of a Gym Pass style application

 ## FRs (Functional requirements)